sigp/lighthouse/book/src/faqV2.md

 ## Beacon Node

-### I see warning about "Syncing deposit contract block cache" or error about "updating deposit contract cache", what should I do?
+### I see a warning about "Syncing deposit contract block cache" or an error about "updating deposit contract cache", what should I do?

 The error can be a warning: